Chart Color Schemes

 Infrastructure

-Mango Hill has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Mango Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified fifty projects likely to impact the region.
-Notable initiatives include Freshwater Hub, Capestone Estate, North Lakes Eco-Lifestyle Precinct, and 14 Kerr Road East Development.
-The following list details those expected to have the most relevance.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 50 projects likely to impact the area.
+Notable ones include Freshwater Hub, North Lakes Eco-Lifestyle Precinct, 14 Kerr Road East Development, and Capestone Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.